breakingdottech/breakingdottech/README.md

 - CTF writeups to sharpen your offensive skills
 - Tutorials on exploiting and defending complex environments
 - Tools, tricks, and walkthroughs for real-world pentesting
-- Reflections on secure coding from an attacker's point of view
+- Reflections on secure coding from an attacker\'s point of view

 > Why this exists
 I break misconfigured systems, vulnerable machines, and insecure clusters